 1. Piranesi prints can be relatively affordable

-Since Piranesi was a printmaker, it is relatively easy to come across his works.
+Since Piranesi was a printmaker, it is relatively easy to come across his works and this means, that they can be relatively affordable.
 His prints are often significant in size, yet still sell for under $10,000.
 This being said, there is still a chance that a rarer impression in perfect quality can have a much higher value.